apache/incubator-crail/README.md

     crail.blocksize                       1048576
     crail.buffersize                      1048576

 In this configuration the namenode is configured to run using port 9060 on host 'namenode', which must be a valid host in the cluster.
+We further configure a single storage tier, in this case the RDMA-based DRAM tier.
 The cachepath property needs to point to a directory that is used by the file system to allocate memory for the client cache.
 Up to cachelimit size, all the memory that is used by Crail will be allocated via mmap from this location.
 Ideally, the directory specified in cachepath points to a hugetlbfs mountpoint.
 Aside from the general properties, each storage tier needs to be configured separately.

 ### RDMA/DRAM Storage